yaroslavyaroslav/yaroslavyaroslav.github.io/content/posts/Generic protocol workaround.md

 // 5
 let result: APIResponse<ResultSecondKind> = try await APIRequest.send(uRLRequest: URLRequest(url: URL("http://google.com")!), with: URLSession.shared)
 ```
-> explicitly declaring `Result` type in function call is **required**.

-Let’s examine this bit of code more closely:

-1. `Resultable` protocol declaration, this protocol restricts variation of types conforms `Decodable` to types that we’re waiting to be in server response.
+1. The `Resultable` protocol is declared, this protocol restricts the variation of types that conform to `Decodable` to types that we are expecting to be in the server response.
-2. Implementation of both possible `Result` types which could be returned by a server, both of them are conformed to both `Resultable` and `Decodable` protocols.
+2. The possible `Result` types that could be returned by the server are implemented.
+Both of them conform to both the `Resultable` and `Decodable` protocols.
-3. `APIResponse<Result>` structure declaration which declares generic type `Result` with constraint it to types that conforms `Resultable` protocol.
+3. The `APIResponse<Result>` structure is declared which declares a generic type `Result` with a constraint to types that conform to the `Resultable` protocol.
-4. Generic method `send<Result>(...) ... -> APIResponse<Result>` that returns concrete `APIResponse` type but with yet generic property `Result`.
+4. A generic method `send<Result>(...) ... -> APIResponse<Result>` is implemented that returns a concrete `APIResponse` type but with a yet generic property `Result`.
-5. Call of `send` method.
-And this notation `let result: APIResponse<ResultSecondKind> = ... send()` this is the thing. **This longhand notation are required**, because this is the place and the way how and where we tell compiler what concrete type we’re awaiting for exact given call.
-And by this call compiler could infer what type will be.
+5. In the call of the send method, explicitly declaring the `Result` type in the function call is required.
+This notation let result: `APIResponse<ResultSecondKind> = ... send()` tells the compiler what concrete type we are expecting for a given call.
+And by this call, the compiler can infer the type that will be used.

-There’s one more thing yet.
+In this way, we can use the `APIResponse` struct to wrap any type of `Decodable` object and the send method to handle it correctly.

-This solution gives you a passibility to extend that generic method with one line of code by conforming a given type to `Resultable` protocol.
+This solution also gives you the possibility to extend the generic method with one line of code by conforming a given type to the Resultable protocol.

-This works on client side too.
-If you’re network library (like [we are](https://github.com/skywinder/web3swift#send-erc-20-token)) this is a thing, because your users can pass there their own `Result` types instead of provided by you, which gives a broad flexibility without increasing complexity.
+This works on the client side as well.
+If you're using a network library, this is a great feature because your users can pass in their own Result types instead of the ones provided by you, which gives a broad flexibility without increasing complexity.

 ```swift
 struct ClientImplementationResultSecond: Responsable {